 Political protests in Jakarta can escalate rapidly.
 The 2019 post-election riots caused six deaths and hundreds of injuries around the Bawaslu building in Tanah Abang.
 The 2024 protests over the revised election law blocked major arteries for days.
 Protest mobilization signals appear in Bahasa Indonesia and Javanese-language social media, labor union Telegram channels, and university student forums 24-72 hours before action.
 Monitor these channels if your operations depend on Jakarta road access.

-3. Bali and Tourism Areas
+3. How Safe Are Bali and Tourism Areas?

 Bali remains Indonesia's safest major destination for foreign visitors.
 The island's tourism-dependent economy creates strong community incentives to maintain security.
 Violent crime against tourists is rare.
 The primary risks are petty theft (particularly in Kuta and Seminyak nightlife areas), motorcycle accidents, rip currents at surf beaches, and methanol poisoning from counterfeit alcohol in budget bars.